Top

 This course is designed to help students develop and practice the communication skills needed to succeed in college and workforce environments.
 Emphasis is placed on improving foundational communication strategies-reading, writing, listening, and speaking—and on developing research and critical thinking skills.

-In this course, students apply relational practice techniques in counselling situations from a culturally sensitive perspective with children, youth, and families.
-Students use counselling skills, such as empathetic response, clarifying questions, reflection, focusing, summarizing, and crisis techniques, in role-playing activities to support clients’ needs.
-This active learning course is provided through individual and group learning.
+Applies relational practice techniques in life space counselling situations from a culturally sensitive perspective with children, youth, and families.
+Students use counselling skills, such as empathetic response, clarifying questions, reflection, focusing, summarizing, and crisis techniques to support clients needs using a healing-centered engagement to promote positive change.

-This course familiarizes students with the developmental phases of adolescence through to young adulthood.
-Physical, cognitive and social factors that affect development are explored from a Child and Youth Care practice perspective.
-This course emphasizes assessments and interventions that support healthy development in teens and young adults using a variety of methods including in-class discussions and case study analysis.
+Familiarizes students with the developmental phases of adolescence through to young adulthood.
+Physical, cognitive, and social factors that affect development are explored from a Child and Youth Care practice perspective.
+Students assess and develop strength-based intervention plans that support psychosocial development in teens and young adults.

-This course examines mental health issues faced by children, youth and families.
+Examines mental health issues faced by children, youth, and families.
 Mental health diagnoses and treatments are reviewed.
 Students learn to recognize indicators, potential causes, and impacts of mental health challenges.
 The course also focuses on the role of the Child and Youth Care professional in mental health services as well as intervention strategies from a client-centered and strength-based approach.

-In this course, students examine the importance of documentation in the Child and Youth Care field.
-The procedures and techniques relating to effective clinical recording are demonstrated through various case examples, templates and forms.
-Through in-class demonstrations and labs, students practice and develop specific documentation skills in various record keeping and report writing formats that follow service delivery progression from intakes through to discharge planning.
+Examines the professional role and responsibility of documentation in the field of Child and Youth Care.
+The procedures and techniques relating to standards of practice with clinical recording are demonstrated through various case examples, templates and forms.
+Students select and use technologies to practice and develop documentation skills in various record keeping and report writing formats that follow service delivery progression from intakes through to discharge planning.

 Introduces health and safety regulations, emergency procedures, storage and administration of medications, infectious disease, current health, hygiene, and nutrition practices, to prevent harm and promote safe and healing environments.
 Students communicate methods and intervention approaches specific to practice settings in the field of Child and Youth Care in a developmentally appropriate manner.

-This course builds on the introductory practicum by providing students with experiential learning in a field-related setting that permits the student to continue to engage in the principles of Child and Youth Care practice.
-The focus of the course is on developing self-reflective practice with an emphasis on communication, professionalism, and clinical skills.
-Evaluations reflect the domains of the Child and Youth Care practice.
-Guided seminar discussions with faculty and peers encourage students to process learning and apply theory to practice.
+Provides continued opportunity to further build on the skills and demonstrate knowledge at a developing level within the scope of practice for Child and Youth Care.
+The focus is on developing self-reflective practice with an emphasis on communication, professionalism, and clinical skills.
+Evaluations reflect the domains of Child and Youth Care practice.
+Guided seminar and clinical supervision discussions with faculty and peers encourage students to process learning and apply theory to practice.
+Students transfer skills of professionalism and interpersonal to engage in the process of preparing and securing their upper year field placement.

-In this course, students examine ways of supporting families as a Child and Youth Care Practitioner.
+Examines methods of supporting families in a holistic and developmentally responsive manner as a Child and Youth Care Practitioner.
 This course provides an overview of family systems theory, family dynamics and family functioning.
-Students demonstrate relationship building, intervention, counselling and mental health techniques within the framework of working with diverse families.
+Students use, select, and adapt relational practice, counselling skills, and interventions that empower and respond to diverse needs, composition, and dynamics of families.

-In this course, students explore various creative methods (such as art, drama, music, play, and storytelling) as techniques for aiding expression and healing with children, youth, and families.
+Explores various creative intervention methods (such as art, drama, music, play, and storytelling) as techniques for aiding expression and healing with children, youth, and families.
 Students consider the impact of trauma and the benefit of using creative methods in trauma-informed care.
-Through the use of programming and facilitation skills, students apply creative interventions to meet a variety of client needs within the field of Child and Youth Care.
+Select and use programming and facilitation skills to apply creative interventions to meet a variety of client needs within the field of Child and Youth Care.

-This course examines the impact of addiction on children, youth, and families.
-Students study key concepts in both substance and process addictions.
-Students explore their role in addictions work, as it applies within the scope of Child and Youth Care.
-This course looks at current trends, prevention strategies, intervention techniques, and types of treatment.
-Course topics may include signs and symptoms, screening, assessment, setting treatment goals, systemic issues and barriers, stages of behaviour change, and interviewing and counselling skills.
+Examines the impact of addiction on children, youth, and families.
+Students examine key concepts in both substance and process addictions and explore the role as it applies to the scope of Child and Youth Care.
+This course identifies current trends, prevention strategies, intervention techniques, treatment options, including signs and symptoms, screening, and assessment, to create treatment goals and intervention plans.

 Considers the benefits of the purposeful partnering of animals in Child and Youth Care practice that is developmentally appropriate and culturally inclusive.
 Students explore the evidence and identify application methods for animal-assisted interventions to promote psychological flexibility and prosocial behaviours with children and youth.

-This course focuses on vulnerable and at risk children and youth who may be involved in the youth justice system.
-The history of legislation pertaining to children and youth in conflict with the law and the changing perspective over time is examined.
-Students are introduced to the rights of children and youth in terms of the justice system and strategies to reduce recidivism.
-The course analyzes how the practice of Child and Youth Care works in collaboration with the police, the courts and the youth justice system to promote positive change for children, youth and families.
+Focuses on vulnerable and at-risk children and youth who may be involved in the youth justice system.
+The historical perspective of legislation related to children and youth in conflict with the law is examined.
+Students are introduced to the justice system and strategies to reduce recidivism.
+The elements of inter-professional practice within the field Child and Youth Care are analyzed as it relates to collaboration with the police, the courts, and the youth justice system to promote positive change for children, youth and families.

-In this course, students research and analyze current issues and trends affecting the Child and Youth Care Field.
-Students have the opportunity to explore literature and resources or to pursue certification in areas that reflect emerging trends and changes in the profession.
+Students research and analyze current issues and trends affecting the Child and Youth Care Field.
+Students explore literature and resources or to pursue certification in areas that reflect emerging trends and changes in the profession.
 Topics are enhanced by a variety of learning methods, such as guest speakers and/or professional development opportunities.

 Introduces evidence-based problem-solving models for the application of life space counselling and professional practice of Child and Youth Care.
 The student has an ethical responsibility to promote the respect of differences and develop the skills for collaboration and communication.